Krillh/Airzlinshire/Kingdoms/Elestal Kingdom/Elestal Kingdom.md

 # Culture
 The Elestian culture is the oldest unchanged culture of any recorded kingdom in history.
 It is shaped heavily by the extreme cold and harsh weather of the northern continent.
 ## Food
 Food is extremely important to the Elestian people.
+Farmers are highly regarded, and food is *never* to be wasted.
+## Farming
+Farmers on the [[Elestian Continent]] need to use majik to maintain their crops, since it's far too harsh there.
+Greenhouses are built into the ground to benefit from ground insulation, their glass roofs are cleared from snow and ice
 # Industry
 ## Imports
 ## Exports